-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and intangible assets. - (b) Property, plant and equipment have been physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) According to the information and explanations given by the management, there are no immovable properties included in property, plant and equipment of the Company and accordingly, the requirements under clause 3(i)(c) of the Order are not applicable to the Company. - (ii) The Company's business does not involve inventories and accordingly, the requirements under clause 3(ii) of the Order are not applicable to the Company. - (iii) According to the information and explanations given by the management, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act").
-Accordingly, the provisions of clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company and, hence not commented upon. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities given in respect of which provisions of section 185 and 186 of the Act are applicable. - (v) The Company has not accepted any deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under section 148(1) of the Act for the services of the Company. - (vii)(a) Undisputed statutory dues including provident fund, employees' state insurance, income-tax, salestax, service tax, goods and services tax, duty of custom, duty of excise, value added tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities, though there has been significant delays in remittance of income tax dues.
-Refer Note 24(c) relating to Supreme Court judgement on determination of salary components for the purpose of provident fund contribution. - (b) According to the information and explanations given by the management, no undisputed dues in respect of provident fund, employees' state insurance, income-tax, sales-tax, service tax, goods and services tax, duty of customs, duty of excise, value added tax, cess and other statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable, except as follows:
+- (i) a) As per information and explanation provided to us and based on our examination of the records of the Company, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets.
+However, consequent to sale of assets during the year, the company did not have any fixed assets as at the year end. - b) As per information provided to us, prior to sale of assets, the fixed assets were physically verified by the management and no material discrepancies were noticed. - c) As per information provided to us and to the best of our knowledge and belief, the Company does not own any immovable property. - (ii) The Company's business does not involve inventories and accordingly, the requirement under clause 3(ii) of the order not applicable to the Company. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, and Limited Liability partnerships or other parties covered in the register maintained under Section 189 of the Act.
+Accordingly, paragraph 3(iii) (a), (b) & (c) of the Order is not applicable. - (iv) According to the information and explanations given to us, the Company has not granted any loans, made investment, given guarantees, and security under the provisions of section 185 and 186 of the Act.
+Accordingly, paragraph 3(iv) of the Order is not applicable. - (v) According to the information and explanations given to us, during the financial year, the Company has not accepted deposits within the meaning of Section 73 to 76 of the Act.
+Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) To the best of our knowledge and as explained, the maintenance of cost records under sub-section (1) of Section 148 of the Act is not applicable to the company and therefore reporting under paragraph 3 (vi) of the Order is not applicable. - (vii) a) Undisputed statutory dues including provident fund, employee's state insurance, income tax, goods and service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities, though there has been delays in remittances of income tax dues.
+There are no material outstanding statutory dues existing as on the last day of the financial year which is outstanding for more than six months from the day these become payable. - b) According to the information and explanations given to us and based on our examination of the records of the Company, the dues of Income Tax, Goods and